Student Government Association Judicial Branch Bylaws

 a.
 The title of this body shall be The Judicial Branch (Student Court), hereafter referred to as "Student Court."

-b.
+c.
 SUFAC Appeals

-c.
+d.
 Constitutional Discrepancies

-d.
+e.
 Court Proceedings

 Involved parties must present a brief including all points of their argument to the Student Court three (3) business days prior to Oral Arguments.
 No new information may be presented in Oral Arguments that was not included in the Party’s Brief.
 Each party involved will be allowed two (2) representatives to participate in Oral Arguments.
 Parties will be given fifteen (15) minutes of Oral Argument and a five (5) minute rebuttal.
 Student Court Justices will then be allotted fifteen (15) minutes of questioning.
 A designated SGA Executive Assistant will be present at all Oral Arguments for the purpose of minute taking and time keeping.
 All proceedings will be recorded digitally (by a voice recorder) for the recollection of Justices during deliberations.

-f.
+g.
 Record Keeping

-All documents pertaining to Student Court proceedings will be kept on file for two (2) fiscal years after a decision has been rendered, at which time may will be destroyed.
+All documents pertaining to Student Court proceedings will be kept on file for two (2) fiscal years after a decision has been rendered, at which time may be destroyed.
 These records will be secured in the SGA office.
 An electronic copy of all materials and information pertaining to each case will be held in on the campus server for no less than five (5) years.